Diphtheria Toxoid / Pertussis, Acellular / Tetanus Toxoid Side Effects

 - increased urination

-- large, flat, blue, or purplish patches on the skin
+- large, flat, blue or purplish patches on the skin

-- large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs
+- large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or genitals

 - loss of consciousness

-- muscle pain or spasm
+- muscle pain or spasms

 - nausea